akcochrane/TEfits/README.md

 Simple model of exponential change
 ----------------------------------

 A basic model nonlinearly relating time to an outcome variable.
+The first argument is a data frame, with the first column being the response variable and the second column being the time variable.

 ``` r
 # generate artificial data: